Quick tools for school, health, and money decisions.

 Ovulation estimate

-The result shows the fertile window, likely ovulation day, best days to try, next period timing, and an estimate of pregnancy test and due dates.
+The result shows the fertile window, likely ovulation day, best days to try, next period timing, and an estimate of pregnancy test and due date timing.

 This is a calendar estimate only.
 Regular cycles make it more reliable, and irregular cycles are often better tracked with ovulation test kits, symptom tracking, or a clinician's guidance.